zheeeng/pointer-lock-movement/packages/pointer-lock-movement/README.md

 ```

 * `onLock` registers callback to listen locking state changing
-* `onMove` registers callback to listen mouse movement, it carries the corresponding event and the moving state.
+* `onMove` registers callback to listen pointer movement, it carries the corresponding event and the moving state.
 If the `loopBehavior` is configured to `stop` and the virtual cursor reached the edge of the screen, the `moveState.status` will be read as `stopped`.
 * `cursor` is used as the virtual cursor.
 By default, the cursor is an empty DIV element:
   * if it is a string, it will be used as the cursor's text content,
   * if it is an `HTMLElement`, it will be used as the virtual cursor,